bxdoan/bxdoan/README.md

 <div align="center">

-> The only way to do great work is to love what you do.
+> The world isn’t perfect.
+But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.

-> — Steve Jobs —
+> — Roy Mustang —

 </div>